sertansenturk/tomato/README.md

 ### 3.4.
 Step-by-step installation

-If the above options do not work for you, you need to complete the three steps below:
+If the above options do not work for you, you need to complete the steps below:

 #### 3.4.1.
 Installing tomato